donnutdev/StudyBuddy/README.md

 - **Plan Advice** – Use the power of AI to generate a study plan that can benefit you.
 You can include multiple details such as how much time you would like to dedicate to studying per day, what activities you usually do daily and what activities you would like to add.
 The AI will generate a study plan that may benefit you based on your situation.
 You can include activities such as hobbies and other tests that you may be studying for.
 Uses google's gemini-1.5-flash model.

-- **Profiles (About Me)** – Students can build their profile on StudyBuddy to include a profile picture, their name, their nickname, their biography or about me, and more.
+- **Profiles (About Me)** – Students can build their profile on StudyHaven to include a profile picture, their name, their nickname, their biography or about me, and more.
 The profile will list all the student’s achievements and subjects.

 ### Planned Features
 - **Resource Forum** – A place where students can help each other by posting resources.
 The forum will be protected by (hopefully) an AI moderator to stop students from sending troll posts.
 Posts can include pdfs and/or website links to resources.
 PDF resources that are sent can be uploaded to the website under the condition that the size is less than 10 megabytes.

-- **Support for IGCSE** – StudyBuddy will support study resources for students of IGCSE (grade 9 and 10)
+- **Support for IGCSE** – StudyHaven will support study resources for students of IGCSE (grade 9 and 10)

-- **Support for Edexcel IAL** – StudyBuddy will support study resources for students of Edexcel IAL.
+- **Support for Edexcel IAL** – StudyHaven will support study resources for students of Edexcel IAL.
 ---

 ## Project Technical Details